Unraveling the Itch: Exploring the Root Causes of Skin Irritation

 How does dry skin lead to itching?

 Dry skin lacks the necessary moisture and oils to keep the skin hydrated and protected.
 This can lead to a compromised skin barrier, allowing irritants, allergens, and bacteria to penetrate the skin more easily.
 When the skin is dry, it becomes more prone to inflammation and itching.
 Scratching the itchy skin can further damage the skin’s protective barrier and worsen the itching.
-To alleviate dry skin and prevent itching, it is important to moisturize regularly, avoid harsh soaps or hot showers, and the skin from excessive sun exposure.
+To alleviate dry skin and prevent itching, it is important to moisturize regularly, avoid harsh soaps or hot showers, and protect the skin from excessive sun exposure.

 What are some common allergens that can cause itchy skin?